robertbraeutigam/scan/README.md

 The Data Packet Id identifies the Data Definition that describes the meaning of the values submitted here.

-The Data Time is measured from the last received data packet of same id.
-The first transmitted value must be 0.
+The Data Time is the effective date the values in the packet happened on, or apply to.
+This is not the same as the "creation time", when the data was created on, or "submission time", when the data was submitted over the network.
+For real-time applications (controlling a light or engine) these three may be normally pretty close to each other, but for data such as logs, events, year-end summaries of meters, it is important to keep them separate.

+In the first data packet on a logical connection of this given Packet Id the Data Time must be either a Unix Timestamp or 0.
+If a Unix Timestamp is available and relevant, that should be sent, else 0 indicates that the absolute time for this data packet is not important.

+All following packets must include the time difference in milliseconds relative to the previous data values.
+Note again, this time is the time the data applies to, which may progress differently from "real" time.

-Note that Devices must send all Data in order for a given Data Packet.
+Note that Devices must send all Data "in order" for a given Data Packet.
 There can not be any out-of-order times, but each Packet may advance this time in its own context.
-For example a Data Packet for year-end summary data may only advance once a year and send the same Data for the whole year.
+For example a Data Packet for year-end summary data may only advance once a year and send the same Data Time for the whole year.

 Note also, that because of the Resolution Principle the Device must immediately send the newest data value upon receiving a Data Request.
 This may involve taking an immediate measurement, or may involve sending a cached value from memory.

+Data Values must be immutable, or put it differently, timestamp is a unique key for data values of the same packet Id.
+Devices may send Data Values with 0 relative time, but that would also mean it has the same data values.

+This also means at least 1 millisecond needs to pass between potentially different data values for the same packet Id.

 #### INVOKE RESPONSE (03)